-It is clear that, as much as this announcement brought opportunities for the municipalities it also brings new challenges and risk to the municipalities.
-Among the challenges brought to the fore is municipal readiness and another risk is how can the municipalities protect their revenue.

-In general, only a few municipalities have started IPP process.
-The below is the progress on IPPs within the Gauteng Province:

-a) City of Ekurhuleni Metropolitan Municipality (COE)
+- ☐ It is clear that, as much as this announcement brought opportunities for the municipalities it also brings new challenges and risk to the municipalities. - □ Among the challenges brought to the fore is municipal readiness and another risk is how can the municipalities protect their revenue. - □ In general, only a few municipalities have started IPP process.
+The below is the progress on IPPs within the Gauteng Province a) City of Ekurhuleni Metro

-The City of Ekurhuleni will soon receive between 150 MW and 680 megawatts of additional power from Renewable Energy sources.
-According to the municipality's annual report for 2020/21, it awarded tenders to Independent Power Producers (IPPs) to generate additional capacity through Renewable Energy for the city.
-[6]

-The bids were received for Renewable/Clean technologies and the ones considered were Solar PV, Waste to Energy, Landfill Gas, Gas, Fine Coal Gasification and Kinetic Power Production.
-CoE is currently in process of signing Power Purchase Agreement (PPA) with appointed IPPs and has developed a wheeling framework.
+- ☐ The CoE will soon receive between 150 MW and 680 megawatts of additional power from RE sources. - □ According to the municipality's annual report for 2020/21, it awarded tenders to IPP to generate additional capacity through RE for the city. - □ The bids were received for Renewable/Clean technologies and the ones considered were Solar PV, Waste to Energy, Landfill Gas, Gas, Fine Coal Gasification and Kinetic Power Production.